yuehengshi/checkout51_test/README.md

 # checkout51_test
-1. I'm using the MVVM
+1. MVVM

 2. Model

-    A.  I uploaded the json file to Firebase Storage, and I'm chose "Alamofire" to do the network request
+    A.  I uploaded the json file to Firebase Storage, and I chose "Alamofire" to do the network request

     B.  I used Codable Struct to decode json data to format it